 GENERAL INFORMATION

 Date: Location (County):

 ERCOT Asset Code: LaaR's QSE:

-Load Resource Name: Load Point Name:(multiple points only)
+Load Resource Name: Load Point Name: (multiple points only)

-INSTRUCTIONS (multiple points only)
+INSTRUCTIONS (muniple points only)

-that is providing Ancillary Servi annual verification is performed Resource.
-The Telemetry Test I submitted to ERCOT during a s multiple breakers and/or under f Service), please submit one for this form to the actual telemeter a 6.10.2, General Capacity Testing Requirements, a Load acting as a Resource does shall have its telemetry attributes verified by ERCOT annually.
-This a between the Load acting as a Resource and the QSE representing the Results should reflect the actual status of each of the telemetered points being pecified interval.
-If the LaaR consists of more than one Load point with frequency relays (the latter applicable to LaaRs providing Responsive Reserve in per Load point.
-ERCOT will perform a comparison of the data provided on ed values received by ERCOT.
-Any significant variances will be reported and correct.
+that is providing Ancillary Services annual verification is performed bet Resource.
+The Telemetry Test Resource submitted to ERCOT during a specimultiple breakers and/or under frequency Service), please submit one form pethis form to the actual telemetered verification.
+10.2, General Capacity Testing Requirements, a Load acting as a Resource shall have its telemetry attributes verified by ERCOT annually.
+This tween the Load acting as a Resource and the QSE representing the ults should reflect the actual status of each of the telemetered points being ified interval.
+If the LaaR consists of more than one Load point with uency relays (the latter applicable to LaaRs providing Responsive Reserver Load point.
+ERCOT will perform a comparison of the data provided or values received by ERCOT.
+Any significant variances will be reported correct.
 ERCOT will send the QSE a copy of each validated test form.

+TELEMETRY TEST RESULTS

 Start Time Interval:

-LaaR Breaker Status: Response MW:
+LaaR Breaker Status:Re sponse MW:

-UFR Status: MW at Maximum Load:
+UFR Status:MV W at Maximum Load:

-aRs providing Responsive Reserve Service apacity for each LaaR will be capped to the Maximum Load test level
+providing Responsive Reserve Service sity for each LaaR will be capped to the Maximum Load test level

-By signature below, the LaaR R where applicable, are in place at epresentative certifies that the telemetry and high set under frequency relays, and fully functional.
+By signature below, the LaaR Representation where applicable, are in place and for esentative certifies that the telemetry and high set under frequency relays, fully functional.

 SUBMITTAL

 LaaR Representative Name: Signature:

 QSE Representative: Date submitted to ERCOT:

 ERCOT Validation By: Date: